dosanity/dosanity.github.io/webpages/slc-real-estate-analysis.md

 ## The Data

 1. There are 206 different variables associated with each of the 348 houses in this dataset.
-There are some information about real estate data on [this](http://www.utahrealestate.com/) website to get a better sense of the meanings of the column headers in the dataset.
+There is some information about real estate data on [this](http://www.utahrealestate.com/) website to get a better sense of the meanings of the column headers in the dataset.

 + We are only keeping houses with List Price between 200,000 and 1,000,000 dollars.
-This is an arbitrary choice and we realize that some people are high rollers, but for our purposes we'll consider the others as outliers.
+This is an arbitrary choice, and we realize that some people are high rollers, but for our purposes we'll consider the others as outliers.

 + We will be keeping these variables:
 `['Acres', 'Deck', 'GaragCap', 'Latitude', 'Longitude', 'LstPrice', 'Patio', 'PkgSpacs', 'PropType', 'SoldPrice', 'Taxes', 'TotBed', 'TotBth', 'TotSqf', 'YearBlt']`